ModelEarth/webhook/README.md

 You've arrived at the Model.Earth Webhook test page -->

-7. The app should be deployed.
-Run `gcloud app browse` to see the landing test page.
+The app should be deployed.
+Run `gcloud app browse` to see the landing test page, which is simply the text: You've arrived at our Model.Earth webhook test page.

 ## Local Form Data Tests - Postman Setup